immutant/immutant.org/news/2014-05-15-immutant-scheduling-2x.md

 * `:limit` - limits the calls to a specific count
 * `:cron` - calls your function according to a [Quartz-style] cron spec

 For each key there is a corresponding "sugar function".
+We'll see those in the examples below.

 Units for periods (`:in` and `:every`) are milliseconds, but can also be represented as a keyword or a vector of multiplier/keyword pairs,